apache/ratis/ratis-examples/README.md

     ${BIN}/client.sh arithmetic assign --name c --value a+b --peers ${PEERS}
     ${BIN}/client.sh arithmetic get --name c --peers ${PEERS}

+## Example 3: Counter
+This example designed to be the simplest possible example and because of that this example does not follow the scripts and command line parameters of previous examples.
+The Goal of this example is to maintain and replicate a counter value across a cluster.
+`CounterServer` class contains the main method to run the server and you can run it three times with three different parameters(1,2 and 3). all address and ports of the peers hardcoded in `CounterCommon`, so you don't need any extra configuration to run this example on your localhost.
+`CounterClient` class contains the main method to run the client,the client sends several INCREMENT command and after that, it sends a GET command and prints the result which should be the value of the counter.
+'Counter State Machine' implemented in `CounterStateMachine` class.
+You can find more detail by reading these classes javaDocs.

+### Run Counter Server and Client
+run the client and servers by these commands from ratis-examples directory: for server: `java -cp target/*.jar org.apache.ratis.examples.counter.server.CounterServer {serverIndex}` replace {serverIndex} with 1, 2, or 3 for client: `java -cp target/*.jar org.apache.ratis.examples.counter.client.CounterClient`

 ## Pre-Setup Vagrant Pseudo Cluster
-One can see the interactions of a three server Ratis cluster with a load-generator running against it by using the `run_all_tests.sh` script found in [dev-support/vagrant/](../dev-support/vagrant).
+Note: This option is only available to Example 1 and 2 One can see the interactions of a three server Ratis cluster with a load-generator running against it by using the `run_all_tests.sh` script found in [dev-support/vagrant/](../dev-support/vagrant).
 See the [dev-support/vagrant/README.md](../dev-support/vagrant/README.md) for more on dependencies and what is setup.